ABS (TV station): Local programming

 Only the local edition of ABC News continues to be broadcast from Adelaide.
-ABC News South Australia is presented by Jessica Harmsen from Monday to Thursday.
+Jessica Harmsen presents ABC News South Australia from Monday to Thursday, and Richard Davies or Candice Prosser from Friday to Sunday.
 The weeknight bulletins also incorporate a national finance segment presented by Alan Kohler in Melbourne.
 Weekend bulletins feature local sport bulletins presented by Neil Cross.

 Relay stations

 The following stations relayed ABS throughout South Australia: